-5 Conclusion
+5. Conclusion

 In this paper we have provided a systematic method for constructing several classes of codes based on quadratic surfaces of PG(3,q).
 In each case, we were able to prove some properties of the parameters of the codes using purely geometric techniques.
+We hope that further investigation into the geometry of these quadratic surfaces might provide a complete explanation of the coding parameters that we were unable to determine here.
 One property that has not been exploited is the large size of the automorphism groups for these codes.
-A possible next step is to use this property to examine some practical concerns like storage or encoding.
+Another possible next step is to use these groups to examine some practical concerns like storage, encoding, or decoding.